kakkarav/ShibaCoupling/README.md

 # Parameters

-- `vec1` (np.ndaray): The first lattice unit vector in Cartesian coordinate
+- `vec1` (numpy.ndarray): The first lattice unit vector in Cartesian coordinate
-- `vec2` (np.ndarray): The second lattice unit vector in Cartesian coordinate
+- `vec2` (numpy.ndarray): The second lattice unit vector in Cartesian coordinate
 - `R` (float): The lattice spacing in meter
 - `alpha` (float): The dimensionless exchange coupling between the impurity and the electron spin
 - `beta` (float): The dimension anisotropy parameter